Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Introduction

 \subsection{Motivation and related work}

-\paragraph{Dendrogram, Phylogenetic tree, and the Tree of Life}\footnote{Synonyms, can be used interchangeably.} Let us consider a set $X$ that contains, simply speaking, a collection of genes, also called \emph{taxa}.
-Their evolution can be tracked back in time, as in the \textit{coalescent model} \cite{kingman1982genealogy}.
+\textbf{Dendrogram, Phylogenetic tree, and the Tree of Life} Let us consider a set $X$ that contains, simply speaking, a collection of genes, also called \emph{taxa}.
+Their evolution can be tracked back in time, as in the \emph{coalescent model} \cite{kingman1982genealogy}.
 The model of this type, for any pair of elements in taxa $X$, keeps track of their least common ancestor.
-Doing so, at every time $t$ the tree is represented by a partition of $X$, called a \textit{dendrogram} or a \textit{phylogenetic tree}.
+Doing so, at every time $t$ the tree is represented by a partition of $X$, called a \emph{dendrogram} or a \emph{phylogenetic tree}.

 The mutation-driven temporal evolution of the considered taxa $X$ can be modeled by several stochastic processes (e.g.~Markovian) that can be used for the analysis of the evolution of genetic sequences \cite{kingman1982genealogy}.
 Such an analysis also yields a dendrogram as a summary of the evolution of $X$.